Gracenote Data Hub

 What is The Gracenote Data Hub?

-The Gracenote Data Hub is a set of data visualizations that present the content volume of subscription video-on-demand (SVOD) services.
+The Gracenote Data Hub is a set of data visualizations that present the content volume of subscription video-on-demand (SVOD) services and free ad-supported streaming TV (FAST) channels.
 The data for the hub is derived from Gracenote Global Video Data, the industry’s most comprehensive database of TV show and movie information.
-The data visualizations present the composition of the industry’s leading SVOD catalogs.
-It will be updated quarterly, beginning in Q1 2025.
+The data visualizations present the composition of the industry’s leading SVOD catalogs and FAST channels.
+It is updated quarterly.

 Which SVOD providers are included, and how were they selected?

 Gracenote launched its Data Hub in November 2024 with five SVOD providers: Amazon Prime Video, Apple TV+, Disney+, Netflix and Paramount+.
-These five U.S.-based services have scaled to distribute video globally and are tracked in at least nine countries within Gracenote’s video database.
-Gracenote plans to add Max when the data for the data hub is updated in first-quarter 2025.
+In May 2026, we added HBO Max.
+These six U.S.-based services have scaled to distribute video globally and are tracked in at least nine countries within Gracenote’s video database.

 Why is YouTube not included?